+Site Type

-Site Type.
-Estimated safety belt use by type of site, vehicle type, and all vehicles combined is shown in Table 5.
-Little difference was found by site type.
+Estimated safety belt use by type of site, vehicle type, and all vehicles combined is shown in Table 5a-5e.
+Little difference was found by site type during the daytime but belt use was lower at intersections during the nighttime observations.